 Although Redstor's testing ahead of the cipher policy change showed that it was possible for Windows 2012 r2 and Windows 8.1 to successfully connect to the Redstor Platform, there is no guarantee that they will be able to do so under all circumstances (eg not able to use sufficient bits to establish a secure connection).

-As .Net is used by web browsers, PowerShell, Instant Data and the Storage Platform Console, these tools would be affected.
+.Net is used by web browsers, PowerShell, Instant Data and the Storage Platform Console, these tools may be affected if a secure connection cannot be established.

 Windows product lifecycle and support details can be found here: https://docs.microsoft.com/en-us/lifecycle/